shoaibms/mofa_transformer/README.md

 Second, tolerance-associated differences were better captured by dynamic spectral–metabolite coordination than by static molecular abundance alone.
 In leaf tissue, the tolerant genotype showed progressively stronger spectral–metabolite coordination across stress progression, reaching a 4.74-fold difference at peak stress relative to the susceptible genotype (Cohen's d = 2.52; genotype × time interaction p = 0.007).
 Root coordination remained comparatively static.

-Third, in the independent HyperSeq single-cell dataset, the model identified an attention-enriched association between autofluorescence features and the stress-related lncRNA NEAT1 (permutation p = 0.0002; Monte Carlo z = 19.86) that was not captured by linear correlation (r = -0.023).
+Third, in the independent SpectralSeq single-cell dataset, the model identified an attention-enriched association between autofluorescence features and the stress-related lncRNA NEAT1 (permutation p = 0.0002; Monte Carlo z = 19.86) that was not captured by linear correlation (r = -0.023).

 Together, these results support coordination dynamics as a mechanistically informative and testable signature associated with stress-tolerance contrasts in this dataset.